 To remove an entry, tap it and select Delete.
-Alternatively, you can hold you finger on the entry
+Alternatively, you can hold you finger on the entry briefly to "pick it up."
+Then drag it out of the Route Editor and release it to delete it.

 To move an entry, touch-hold on it to "pick it up" then move it to the new location and lift your finger to "let go."